🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 Navigational buoys or not, you should always slow down around marinas and launches.
 It's just common-sense boating.

-When arriving and leaving a cove or marina where there's a boat ramp, you need to keep a slow speed out of respect to those currently launching or loading.
+When arriving and leaving a cove or marina where there's a boat ramp, you need to keep a slow speed out of respect for those currently launching or loading.

 2. Know How to Use the Courtesy Dock

-Most if not all launch ramps will have a courtesy dock.
-A courtesy dock is for unloading and loading passengers.
+Most, if not all, launch ramps will have a courtesy dock, which is for unloading and loading passengers.

 What it is not for is transferring all your baggage, including fishing gear, beverage coolers, cup holders, inflatables, anchors, fenders and other equipment.

-Everything you plan to take with your for the day should be already placed in the boat before you even get in line to launch or, alternatively, removed from the boat after you've loaded and pulled aside into the parking lot.
+Everything you plan to take with you for the day should be already placed in the boat before you even get in line to launch or, alternatively, removed from the boat after you've loaded and pulled aside into the parking lot at the end of the day.

 3. Bring a Friend